Locally Trivial Deformations of Toric Varieties: Introduction

 In \S\ref{sec:Examples} we turn our attention to examples.
 In \S\ref{sec:prim} we introduce primitive collections and prove a sufficient criterion for rigidity (\thref{lemma:rigid}).
 We show that smooth complete toric varieties of Picard rank less than three are unobstructed in \S\ref{sec:ranktwo}.
 In \S\ref{sec:rank3} we study toric threefolds $X$ that are iterated $\PP^1$-bundles, obtaining very explicit descriptions of $H^1(X,\T_X)$ and $H^2(X,\T_X)$.
 We continue this study in \S\ref{sec:rank3ctd}, providing several examples whose deformation spaces exhibit interesting behaviour and proving \thref{thm:obstructed}.

-We conclude with three appendices.
-In Appendix \ref{sec:compa}, we provide a proof of \thref{compa} which gives a criterion for deformation functors controlled by two different sheaves of Lie algebras to be isomorphic.
+We conclude with two appendices.
 In Appendix \ref{sec:comp} we state a folklore theorem (\thref{CMiso}) comparing deformations of a scheme $X$ with deformations of an open subscheme $U$; for lack of a suitable reference we provide a proof.
 The theorem implies that in particular, for $X$ a Cohen-Macaulay variety that is smooth in codimension two, deformations of $X$ may be identified with deformations of the non-singular locus.
 Finally, in Appendix \ref{ap:solve} we show that the deformation equation of \S\ref{sec:defeq} can in fact be iteratively solved.

-For the reader who is interested in understanding the precise definition of the combinatorial deformation functor $\cDef_\Sigma$ and the statement of Theorem \ref{thm:main} as quickly as possible, we recommend reading \S\ref{sec:prelim}, \S\ref{sec:bch}, \S\ref{sec:toricprelim}, \S\ref{sec:divisor}, \S\ref{seq:euler}, and \S\ref{sec:cdf}.
+For the reader who is interested in understanding the precise definition of the combinatorial deformation functor $\cDef_\Sigma$ and the statement of Theorem \ref{thm:main} as quickly as possible, we recommend reading \S\ref{sec:defsetup}, \S\ref{sec:bch}, \S\ref{sec:deffunctornew}, \S\ref{sec:toricprelim}, \S\ref{sec:divisor}, \S\ref{seq:euler}, and \S\ref{sec:cdf}.